openlink/virtuoso-opensource/README.GIT.md

-At this point you can create your own work branch based on any of the branches available, create bugfixes and commit them to your own branch and then use the 'git format-patch' command to generate the appropriate diffs to send to:
+At this point you can create your own work branch based on any of the branches available, create bugfixes and commit them to your own branch and then use the `git format-patch` command to generate the appropriate diffs to send to:

     vos.admin@openlinksw.com